chaoskagami/corbenik/README.md

  * Code segment dumping + loading, ideas, and a lot of miscellaneous code.

 @AuroraWright
- * RE work, patches, EmuNAND, and Reboot/Firmlaunch C code. https://github.com/AuroraWright/Luma3ds
+ * RE work, patches, EmuNAND, SVC replacement/injection, and Reboot/Firmlaunch C code. https://github.com/AuroraWright/Luma3ds

 @Reisyukaku
  * For the 'Force TestMenu' patch, and RE work.
 Also coded ReiNand, which some parts of Luma are derived from and thus some parts of this.